-Alimony and Spousal Support
+New Jersey Alimony and Spousal Support

-Types of Alimony and Spousal Support:
+Types of Alimony and Spousal Support

 Limited Duration Alimony: This type of alimony is most common in marriages that have lasted less than 20 years.
 New Jersey’s updated alimony laws dictate that this type of support cannot last longer than the marriage.
-The alimony settlement can be adjusted if the financial circumstances of the payer have changed.
+The alimony settlement can also be adjusted if the financial circumstances of the payer have changed.

-Permanent Alimony: The updated alimony laws in New Jersey put an end to permanent alimony that required a spouse in a long lasting marriage to pay support to their ex-spouse until death literally ended the arrangement.
+Open Durational Alimony: The updated alimony laws in New Jersey put an end to permanent alimony that required a spouse in a long-lasting marriage to pay support to their ex-spouse until death.
 Now, this type of alimony can be revisited, modified, or ended when the payer reaches retirement age.

 Factors to Consider When Awarding Alimony

-- Actual need and ability to pay
+- Actual need and ability to pay.

-- Earning potential, education, and income of each party
+- Earning potential, education, and income of each party.

-- Length of absence from the workforce
+- Length of absence from the workforce.

-- Monetary and non-monetary contributions to the marriage
+- Monetary and non-monetary contributions to the marriage.

-- Equitable distribution
+- Equitable distribution.

-- Tax burden for both spouses
+- Tax burden for both spouses.

 When to Consult a Divorce Lawyer

-Temporary and long term alimony can have a significant impact on the lifestyles and futures of both marital partners in the event of a divorce.
+Temporary and long-term alimony can have a significant impact on the lifestyles and futures of both marital partners in the event of a divorce.
 It is imperative that both spouses consult an experienced divorce lawyer to protect their assets and provide a settlement that is fair.
-The experienced team of New Jersey divorce lawyers at Lyons & Associates, P.C. have extensive experience helping a divorcing spouse reach alimony settlements that ensure their future income and earning potential are secure.
-We are committed to helping our clients fully understand the benefits and consequences of their alimony arrangements.
+We will investigate each case thoroughly and question the dynamics that led to the divorce.
+We need to understand why clients believe they deserve alimony or why they should not pay too much.
+This is not a situation that clients should handle on their own.